 Lakshadweep Tourism Board also offers exclusive holiday packages to different Islands of Lakshadweep.
 These packages include transfers, comfortable accommodation, sightseeing and water sports activities as well as all meals.

+Tourists can also avail specialized Lakshadweep tourism guides at any of the islands.
 Lakshadweep with its vast stretch of white sandy coastline has emerged as a water sport destination in the country.
-Understanding the immense potential of water sports, Lakshadweep Tourism board has been has been concentrating on developing the water sports facilities.
+Understanding the immense potential of water sports, Lakshadweep Tourism board has been concentrating on developing water sports facilities.

 The ideal time to visit Lakshadweep Islands is between the months of October to April when the weather is most pleasant and surrounded Arabian Sea is pure Aqua.More

-The tomb of Hazrat Ubaidullah, mosques of Kavaratti, Kavaratti Aquarium, Buddhist archaeological museum, and the Tuna Canning Factory are the major tourist attractions in Lakshadweep.
-Lakshadweep Travel destinations include Kavaratti, Minicoy, Agatti, Kalpeni, and Bangaram.More
+The tomb of Hazrat Ubaidullah, mosques of Kavaratti, Buddhist archaeological museum, Kavaratti Aquarium, and the Tuna Canning Factory are the key tourist attractions in Lakshadweep.
+Other destinations in Lakshadweep include Kavaratti, Minicoy, Agatti, Kalpeni, and Bangaram.More